nacx/kahuna/README.md

     export JYTHONPATH=$(YOUR_PROJECT_HOME_DIRECTORY)

-You must also copy the **examples/kahuna.conf** file to **/etc/kahuna.conf** and edit it to configure the connection to your Abiquo Platform.
+You must also copy the **examples/kahuna.conf** file to **$HOME/.kahuna/kahuna.conf** and edit it to configure the connection to your Abiquo Platform.
 It is also a good choice to add the script to your PATH.
 You could simply create a symlink to the kahuna script in */usr/local/bin*:

     cd <kahuna source directory>
-    cp examples/kahuna.conf /etc/kahuna.conf  # The edit the /etc/kahuna.conf accordingly
+    cp config/kahuna.conf ~/.kahuna/kahuna.conf  # The edit the file accordingly
     chmod u+x kahuna.sh
     ln -s $(pwd)/kahuna.sh /usr/local/bin/kahuna